 Finely cut foliage and long, fuzzy flowers may spread along the ground or cascade over the sides of a hanging basket.
 Some types of growing chenille plants take on a shrub form.
 Commonly known as red hot cattails or fox tail (Acalypha hispida), you are likely to find a variety suitable for your summer garden and beyond.

-Caring for chenille red hot cattails is simple in United States of Agriculture zones 9 and 10, where plants grow abundantly all year long.
+Caring for chenille red hot cattails is simple in USDA plant hardiness zones 9 and 10, where plants grow abundantly all year long.
 In colder areas, growing chenille plants outside perform as annuals and die out with frost.

 How to Grow a Red Hot Cattail